 Tip # 5: Craft this story and the journey of the eye by using light and texture

 I almost rejected this shot when I saw it in colour.
 The colours were dull, and there wasn’t much contrast or interest.
-But, what did catch my attention was the form of this lion’s huge paws swinging as she walked, and feeling of rhythm and purpose.
+But, what did catch my attention was the form of this lion’s huge paws swinging as she walked, and the feeling of rhythm and purpose.
 As I transformed it into black and white, her reflection came to life.
 By lightning the areas of focus, and darkening the parts I didn’t want the eye to land on first, I crafted the journey that I wanted the viewer’s eye to take.
 The resulting mercurial feel of this photograph left me with the feeling that we’re never truly alone.

 The glint in this Tawny Eagle’s eye and the beautiful contrast of its light and dark feathers against a grey sky meant that there was no doubt where the viewer’s eye would land.
 The incredible curve of its wing feathers also provided the perfect scoop to draw attention out of shot, creating a question of where this magnificent bird was off to…